Kenku: Publication history

-The kenku originally appeared as uncommon monsters in the first edition of Dungeons & Dragons's Fiend Folio (1981).
+The kenku originally appeared as uncommon monsters in the first edition of the Fiend Folio (1981) for Advanced Dungeons & Dragons.
 In this sourcebook, they wielded quarterstaffs or katanas, had inherent magical abilities, and could change their appearance once a month.
 They had slight magic resistance and were typically treated as thieves and tricksters, with a neutral or chaotic alignment.

 The kenku next appeared in the second edition's Monstrous Compendium Volume Two (1989), and were reprinted in the Monstrous Manual (1993).
 This sourcebook described them as bipedal humanoid birds that used their powers to "annoy and inconvenience" humans, with average intelligence, a neutral alignment, and a secretive, thieving nature.
 They were also incapable of speech and communicated with birdlike squawks, and were described as being skilled at gestures and pantomime to convey their thoughts.
 As in their previous incarnations, they possessed a degree of magic resistance and were renowned for their crafty, malicious cunning; they were occasionally known to pass themselves off as gods to steal the offerings of worshippers.

 The kenku and the kenku sneak appeared in 3.5 edition's Monster Manual III (2004).
 The kenku was further developed in Dragon #329 (March 2005).
 An adventure involving kenku appeared in Dungeon #120.

 The kenku's next appearance was in the game's fourth edition in Monster Manual 2 (2009).
 It subsequently received an article in Dragon #411, "Winning Races: Kenku", which fleshed them out as a playable race.

 The kenku most recently appears in the fifth edition in the Monster Manual, the Dungeon Master's Guide (2014), and as a playable race in Volo's Guide to Monsters.
 In these sourcebooks, kenku are rendered incapable of making sounds or developing ideas of their own, cursing them to steal everything from words to goods from others.
 They are presented as wingless, avian humanoids who were cursed by an ancient god, yearn for their lost flight and roam the world as bandits and thieves.